shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **11. Learning rate ― The learning rate, often noted α or sometimes η, indicates at which pace the weights get updated.
 This can be fixed or adaptively changed.
 The current most popular method is called Adam, which is a method that adapts the learning rate.**

 &#10230; Lernrate - Die Lernrate, oft mit α oder manchmal mit η bezeichnet, gibt an mit welcher Rate die Gewichtungen aktualisiert werden.
-Die Lernrate kann konstant oder anpassend variierend sein.
-Die aktuell populärste Methode, Adam, ist eine Methode die die Lernrate anpasst.
+Die Lernrate kann konstant sein oder dynamisch angepasst werden.
+Die aktuell populärste Methode, Adam, aktualisiert die Lernrate dynamisch.

 <br>

 **12. Backpropagation ― Backpropagation is a method to update the weights in the neural network by taking into account the actual output and the desired output.
 The derivative with respect to weight w is computed using chain rule and is of the following form:**

-&#10230; Fehlerrückführung - Fehlerrückführung aktualisiert die Gewichtungen in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
+&#10230; Fehlerrückführung - Fehlerrückführung aktualisiert die Gewichte in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
 Die Ableitung nach der Gewichtung w wird mit Hilfe der Kettenregel berechnet und hat die folgende Form:

 <br>

 **13. As a result, the weight is updated as follows:**

-&#10230; Im Ergebnis wird das Gewicht wie folgt aktualisiert:
+&#10230; Das Gewicht wird wie folgt aktualisiert:

 <br>

 **14. Updating weights ― In a neural network, weights are updated as follows:**

-&#10230; Das Aktualisieren der Gewichtungen - In neuronalen Netzen werden die Gewichtungen wie folgt aktualisiert:
+&#10230; Das Aktualisieren der Gewichte - In neuronalen Netzen werden die Gewichtungen wie folgt aktualisiert:

 <br>